jjdbrrr/astro-tolgee-poc/readme.md

 Known issues:
 - Tolgee DevTools doesn't seem to work yet
 - Modification of the translations requires a reset of the server.
 It might be using the wrong lifecycle hook but couldn't figure out which one would solve my use case.

+Update:
+- Added tolgee/web to `Layout.astro` as it makes the client SDK available and fixes Tolgee detection.
+Highlighting works but clicking and opening the dialog fails......